the-isf-academy/making-with-code-zola/site/content/courses/cs9/unit00/project/_index.md

 For each practice you must provide the following:
 - A score from 0-3
-    - 0 - little to no evidence of practice
+    - 0 - little to no evidence of the practice
-    - 1 - sporadic evidence of practice
+    - 1 - sporadic evidence of the practice
-    - 2 - frequent evidence of practice
+    - 2 - frequent evidence of the practice
-    - 3 - consistent use of the practice
+    - 3 - consistent evidence of the practice
 - A justification of why you deserve that score
 - Examples to support your justification